 I also contribute on other sites now, so the Reviewing With Others entries will tell you to go elsewhere for my sweet, sweet writing.
-In fact, I don't review movies here as often as I used to - for months, I've been reviewing one indie movie per week over at Man, I Love Films.
-I've been flooded with dvd screeners and movie passes since April.
+In fact, I don't review movies here as often as I used to because I post about one indie movie each week at Man, I Love Films.
+Honestly, I've been flooded with dvd screeners and movie passes since April.

 The tags are... accurate, but their use isn't super-precise.
 I add Streaming to every film review where the movie's currently available off Netflix, Hulu, Youtube, etc. Yet I also put that on posts about the Streaming Rental Wars (e.g., Amazon v Netflix).
 Double Dip is used for the original and followup entry.

 And my categories cover most, but not all, film genres: Horror, Comedy, Action, Drama...
 The Foreign Film tag seems flawed because I don't want to add them to foreign tv shows (I frequently choose to Recommend them, so...).